1. What undergraduate majors are available?

 3. What accreditations does Georgia College have?

-Georgia College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, master's and specialist degrees.
+Georgia College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS) to award associate, baccalaureate, master's and specialist degrees.
 The College of Business is accredited by AACSB (The Association to Advance Collegiate Schools of Business).

 Georgia College offers one ESL support class to undergraduate international students.
 This course is offered to certain applicants whose TOEFL/IELTS scores fall within a certain range and is taken concurrently with other regular academic courses.
 Please refer to admission requirements.
 Georgia College does not offer a full intensive English Language program.
 Applicants must meet the minimum TOEFL/IELTS scores for admission to the university.